 The specific aperture, shutter speed and ISO are set out for each photo.
-Other things you should know about how I took the photos are as follows:
+Other things you might be interested in are as follows:

-- most images I either handheld the lens or rested it on my knee (I was sitting in the grass).
+- for most images, I either handheld the lens or rested it on my knee (I was sitting in the grass).

 - I always shoot RAW and in High Speed Continuous Mode.
 This means that I take a LOT of photos and need a fast and large capacity (64GB) camera card.
 I recommend getting the best you can afford.
 Camera card speed can affect the amount of photos you can take per second, regardless of what camera you are using.